JosephTLyons/termifind-rust/README.md

 ## Work to be done

-There is a lot of work to be done in order to make TermiFind a useable tool.
+There is a lot of work to be done in order to make TermiFind a usable tool.
 Check the GitHub Issues for some things that could be worked on if you are interested in helping